DrCpp/DrMock/docs/tutorial/states.md

 # samples/states

-This sample demonstrates **DrMock**'s state calculus and how to use it for state verification.
+This sample demonstrates how to use **DrMock** for state verification.

 # Table of contents